Essential Otley Run Infocopy-link-to-section

 Between The New Inn and Headingley Taps:

-By Hyde Park Pub:
+Around the Hyde Park (Hotel) Pub:

 Towards the End

-By The Packhorse and Eldon:
+By The Pack Horse and Eldon:

 Where Not To Go on the Otley Runcopy-link-to-section